fgtubs/nvim_setup/README.md

 open plugins.lua
 call: ```:PackerSync```

-if you get error regarding the lsp, make sure you have the languages installed
+if you get error regarding the lsp, make sure you have the languages installed, for some lsp servers you need to install npm.